-See slides
+See slides link …

 Directions within RICE (Kjell Brunnström): 1) replicate and test whether test environment is still valid 2) new directions like what Ulrich is proposing 3) 3D video conferencing 4) obj metrics

 eLetter

 A preliminary version of the first edition of the eLetter is handed to all the meeting participants for review.
 This is a preliminary version, so not yet an approved version for public release.